Sunday, 25 December 2016

 Sour Persimmons

 This is a still from "Duck Amok" "Duck Amuck".
-I wasn't sure if Jason had actually seen it - his writing partner Joel tells me the only film he's ever seen is the big screen outing of "Please, Sir!" - but he had seen it.
+I wasn't actually sure if Jason had seen it – according to his writing partner Joel the only film he'd ever seen is the big screen outing of "Please, Sir!" – but he had.
 Of course he had.
 Made in 1953, it's a hard cartoon to overpraise.
-All of its jokes are either visual or sound-effects-based but, to prove how great it is, I'm going to post just the dialogue below, and even without Mel Blanc's extraordinary performance or Chuck Jones' extraordinary drawing I think you can still tell that here is an absolutely fully-formed, three-dimensional character speaking with a rhythm that can only be captured when you write fully-formed, three-dimensional characters.
+All of its jokes are either visual or sound-effects-based, but to prove how great it is, I'm going to post just the dialogue below.
+Even without Mel Blanc's extraordinary performance, or Chuck Jones' extraordinary drawing, I think you can still tell that here is an absolutely fully-formed, three-dimensional character, speaking with a rhythm that can only be captured when you write fully-formed, three-dimensional characters.
 Story by Mike Maltese, directed by Charles M. Jones (in other words I don't know who actually wrote this) here's "Duck Amok" "Duck Amuck" the dramatic monologue:

 DAFFY